nvtkaszpir/esphome-3d-printer-smart-enclosure/docs/index.md

 ## Known limitations

-- TODO: nice to have a dimming display on host - via dumb light or template/logging, real device can do it anyway
 - for smooth transitions esp32 device with PSRAM recommended, notice that esp8266 was not tested at all and probably will never be
 - you may need two boards, one for the display and another for other controls due to pinout limits... and convenience